 - Bottom line: Flash storage vs. SSD: What’s the difference?

-What is Flash Storage?
+What is flash storage?

-Easily rewriteable: flash is easily rewriteable, so it’s useful for storing data that changes frequently (unlike, for instance, a CD or DVD).
+- Rewriteability.
+Flash is easily rewriteable, so it’s useful for storing data that changes frequently (unlike, for instance, a CD or DVD).

 - NOR was the first of the two to be developed.
-It is very fast for reads but not as fast for writes, so it is used most often in places where code will be written once and read a lot.
+It is very fast for reads, but not as fast for writes, and is most often used in places where code will be written once and read a lot.

 If you’re in the market for an all-flash array, see our list of the best all-flash storage vendors.

-What is SSD Storage?
+What is SSD storage?

 In the market for the best SSDs?
 See our list of the best and fastest SSDs.

-In the mid to late 1970s, a few manufacturers began selling SSDs based on RAM.
-Like flash, RAM is fast.
-But unlike flash, RAM is volatile, which means that when the power is turned off, everything stored in RAM is erased.
-This poses some pretty obvious problems in the case of a power outage, so many of these early SSDs had battery backup systems.
+The oldest solid state drives relied on a type of computer chip called EAROM, or electrically erasable read only memory.
+Later manufacturers sold SSDs based on RAM.
+Like flash, RAM is fast, but unlike flash it is volatile, which means that everything stored in RAM is erased when the power is turned off.
+This poses huge problems in the case of a power outage, so many of these early SSDs had battery backup systems.